obsessedgoose/dailyplanner/README.md

 Green - There is still time

-Yellow - Time is approaching to finish the task
+Red - Time is approaching to finish the task

 White - Past time